owickstrom/service-worker-lab/README.md

 In this lab you will learn how to add basic offline capabilities to a web app using Service Worker.
 The app loads a couple of static assets from the server and makes an XHR to get train departures from Malmö Central Station.
-Good stuff.
+The server waits 2 seconds to respond to simulate some network latency.

 ## Prerequisites